yoursrealkiran/new/README.md

-# this repository explain the transformer neural networks usung pytorch
+# this repository explain the transformer neural networks using pytorch
+the transformer neural networks